botleague/botleague/README.md

 ### Problems

-A list of problems to test your agent against can be found in [problems](problems).
+A list of problems to test your bot against can be found in [problems](problems).

 TODO: Link to problems page on leaderboards site to give an idea of what they involve